Generalization of Hamiltonian Mechanics to a Three Dimensional Phase Space: Lie-Darboux and Liouville Theorems in Generalized Phase Space

 It follows that,

 Notice that, in addition to $d\Xi$, the closure condition implies that the symplectic $3$-form $w$ is Lie-invariant as well,

 Therefore, in the generalized Hamiltonian framework developed here both the symplectic form $w$ and the Liouville measure $d\Xi$ are preserved as in the classical formulation.
 However, a difference exists with respect to the existence of canonical variables.
 Indeed, while in the classical proof of the Lie-Darboux theorem the skew symmetry of the tensor $\omega_{ij}$ associated with the symplectic $2$-form $\omega$ is sufficient to ensure that there exists a linear change of basis transforming the skew-symmetric matrix $\omega_{ij}\lr{\bol{x}_0}$ into block diagonal form at any $\bol{x}_0\in\Omega$, an analogous result is not available for third order tensors like $w_{ijk}\lr{\bol{x}_0}$.
-For this reason, one cannot guarantee the local invertibility of the tensor $\tilde{w}_{tijk}$ associated with the $3$-form $\tilde{w}=\tilde{w}_0+t\lr{w-\tilde{w}_0}$, with
+For this reason, one cannot guarantee the local invertibility of the tensor $\tilde{w}_{tijk}$ associated with the $3$-form $\tilde{w}_t=\tilde{w}_0+t\lr{w-\tilde{w}_0}$, with

-Hence, the proof of the theorem breaks down, i.e. local canonical triplets $\lr{p^i,q^i,r^i}$, $i=1,...,m$, are not available in general.
-Nevertheless, whenever $n=3m$ with $m$ an integer, we can say that canonical triplets of variables locally exist in the neighborhood of all points $\bol{x}_0\in\Omega$ such that $w_{ijk}\lr{\bol{x}_0}$ can be transformed by a linear change of basis into the generalized Levi-Civita symbol $E_{ijk}$ (the covariant version of the tensor \eqref{Jloc} introduced in section 3).
+Hence, the proof of theorem 3 breaks down, i.e. local canonical triplets $\lr{p^i,q^i,r^i}$, $i=1,...,m$, are not available in general.
+Furthermore, even if $n=3m$ with $m$ an integer, for canonical triplets of variables $\lr{p^1,...,p^m,q^1,...,q^m,r^1,...,r^m}$ to locally exist in the neighborhood of all points $\bol{x}_0\in\Omega$, it is not sufficient that $w_{ijk}\lr{\bol{x}_0}$ can be transformed by a linear change of basis into the generalized Levi-Civita symbol $E_{ijk}$ (the covariant version of the tensor \eqref{Jloc} introduced in section 3), because the applicability of theorem 3 also requires that the relevant Moser $2$-form $\tilde{\sigma}_t$ belongs to the image of the map $\hat{\tilde{w}}_t$.